 Remember, being an author demands creativity, and it also demands authenticity.

-Coming up with unique content ideas as part of your author marketing plan is a great way to take your success seriously, without taking yourself too seriously!
+Coming up with unique content ideas for authors as part of your marketing plan is a great way to take your success seriously, without taking yourself too seriously!
 And these November observances should really help.

 Resources and Free Downloads